svenluijten/moretisan/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Build Status][ico-travis]][link-travis]

-This package adds helpful artisan commands to your Laravel installation.
+This package adds helpful artisan commands to your Laravel projects.
 More are constantly being added!

 ## Installation